Dr Krishnan Bhaskaran MSc PhD

 I have an ongoing interest in the use of eHealth data and am part of a wider group at LSHTM working with large-scale routinely collected data such as the Clinical Practice Research Datalink (CPRD) primary care data.

-I am also interested in the application of novel or non-standard statistical methods to real clinical problems: a current interest is whether marginal structural modelling and related methods can help to disentangle the effects of drugs from the effects of underlying disease in observational diabetes research, i.e. to tackle time-varying confounding by indication.
+Finally, I am interested in the application of novel or non-standard statistical methods to real clinical problems: a current interest is whether marginal structural modelling and related methods can help to disentangle the effects of drugs from the effects of underlying disease in observational diabetes research, i.e. to tackle time-varying confounding by indication.

 - Electronic health records